911RSR/RaceTemp/README.md

 Mechanical stuff: Electronics box, Battery holder, CAD models of the 3D-printed bracket and bezel I use for attaching my Oscal S80 phone to a Sodikart steering wheel -- they will probably not fit your phone or your steering wheel, but you are free to modify.
 If you make a pull request (or send your models to me), then I can also add your CAD models to the project.

 # "Elec" folder
-Electrical stuff: This folder is mostly empty (or not checked into Github).
+Electrical stuff: Information about sensors and circuits used.

 # "Core" folder
 Software, c-source code.
 Auto-generated code from CubeMX also ends up in this folder, but will not